emarsden/pg-el/README.md

   use of identifiers than PostgreSQL (for example, `id` is not accepted as a column name, nor are identifiers containing Unicode characters).
 Last tested v0.14.3 in 2025-06.

-- Hosted PostgreSQL services that have been tested: as of 2024-12 [Railway.app](https://railway.app/) is running a Debian build of PostgreSQL 16.4, and works fine;
+- Hosted PostgreSQL services that have been tested: as of 2025-06 render.com is running a Debian build of PostgreSQL 16.8 and works fine (requires TLS connection), as of 2024-12 [Railway.app](https://railway.app/) is running a Debian build of PostgreSQL 16.4, and works fine;
   [Aiven.io](https://aiven.io/) is running a Red Hat build of PostgreSQL 16.4 on Linux/Aarch64 and works fine.
+[TheNile](https://thenile.dev/) is running a modified version of PostgreSQL 15, and has several limitations (for example, comments on tables and comments don't work, you can't create functions or procedures).

 - Untested but likely to work: Amazon RDS, Google Cloud SQL, Azure Database for PostgreSQL, Amazon Aurora.
 You may however encounter difficulties with TLS connections, as noted above.